microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

  - dotenv@16.4.5
+ - dotenv@8.6.0

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Copyright (c) 2015, Scott Motte
 All rights reserved.